Hammett wrote hard-boiled crime novels

 Just Anthony

-Anthony, age 10, has never seen snow.
+Anthony, age ten, has never seen snow.
 He was excited!
 He dressed in a jacket and black Nike shoes.
 No gloves, hat, scarf or boots.
 Mr. Henry watches him from his window.

 “He isn’t dressed for the snow.”